lincongNMR/java_project/README.md

  - We added issues because don't know what i doing and have bugs.
 Either issues can not solve to merge pull requests on this project.

 Just one issue per year for adding newest versions and adding commits.
 While we add new pull request, this file will be long because we just do to add merge commits.
+## Pull requests
+If you have a problem you open an issue I don't reply you, and you know how to fix it, please add a .git folder then change my code and open an pull request.
 ### Comment issues
 When I comment your issue, you need reply my comment.
 It is not possible, if I don't reply you how to solve your problem, you try it.
 So commenting issues are not possible, commenting are reply to your issue.
 If a command solved your problem, I will close your issue.

 It must be comment your issue when you don't have a new challenge can work, if I use a command is work for you, I going to close your issue for my challenge you can work.